 When they withdraw an application, citizens must specify a withdrawal reason.
 You can define withdrawal reasons for an application in the Intake Application section of the administration application.
 Before you associate a withdrawal reason with an application, you must define withdrawal reasons in the WithdrawalRequestReason code table.
 For more information, see Intake Application.

 Configuring programs

-You can configure different types of programs.
-To configure a program, you configure display and system processing information, local offices, mappings to PDFs, and evidence types.
+You can configure different types of programs, with settings for display and system processing information, local offices, mappings to PDFs, and evidence types.
+You can associate programs with screenings and benefit applications.